Center of Excellence in Minimally Invasive Gynecology

 - Lack of a central outcomes database

-COEMIG designation is available to surgeons, hospitals and ambulatory surgery centers around the world that provide minimally invasive gynecologic surgical care on an inpatient and outpatient basis.
+COEMIG accreditation is available to surgeons, hospitals and ambulatory surgery centers around the world that provide minimally invasive gynecologic surgical care on an inpatient and outpatient basis.

 Ready to apply?